cohenoa33/what-should-we-do-frontend/README.md

 2. `$ bundle install`
 3. `$ db:migrate`
 4. `$ db:seed`
-5. Run `rails s` to start the server and enter the application
+5. Run `rails s` to start the server and open index.html on your browser.

 To view the backend, [click here](https://github.com/cohenoa33/what-should-we-do-backend)